 Request statement – one sentence describing the proposed project and the grant amount requested.
 (This statement should also appear on the application form.)

 Proposal paragraphs – several paragraphs outlining the element(s) for which support is requested.
-Provide as much detail as possible, including information on how the element(s) will affect the festival’s current and projected audience.
+Provide as much detail as possible, including information on how the element(s) will affect the festival’s current and projected audience. .
+Also, at least one paragraph should be dedicated to describing the festival and to setting up how the proposed program fits into the broader festival vision.
 Offering alternatives that will give the committee the opportunity to select a preferred scenario is allowed but is not required.

 Organizational information – no more than two pages

 Mission statement – one or more paragraphs broadly describing the goals of the festival as well as delineating how each proposed element supports those goals.

 History of the festival – a brief description of the festival, including some past highlights (events, tributes, films, honored guests, etc.).

 Description of the parent organization – a brief outline of the yearly activities of the festival’s parent organization, if it is film-related.

 Executive profiles – Brief profiles of all the primary executives of the organization as well as any staff who will have a direct impact on the program being proposed for funding.